wthayer/documents/docs/EVG.md

 (4) The CA MUST repeat the verification process required in these Guidelines for any information obtained outside the time limits specified above except when permitted otherwise under section 11.14.1.

-Certificate Issuance by a Root CA
+# 12. Certificate Issuance by a Root CA

 Certificate issuance by the Root CA SHALL require an individual authorized by the CA (i.e. the CA system operator, system officer, or PKI administrator) to deliberately issue a direct command in order for the Root CA to perform a certificate signing operation.

 Root CA Private Keys MUST NOT be used to sign EV Certificates.

-Certificate Revocation and Status Checking
+# 13. Certificate Revocation and Status Checking

 The requirements in Section 4.9 of the Baseline Requirements apply equally to EV Certificates.
 However, CAs MUST  ensure that CRLs for an EV Certificate chain can be downloaded in no more than three (3) seconds over an analog telephone line under normal network conditions.

-Employee and third party issues
+# 14. Employee and third party issues

-## 0.33.Trustworthiness and Competence
+## 14.1.
+Trustworthiness and Competence

+### 14.1.1.
 Identity and Background Verification

 Prior to the commencement of employment of any person by the CA for engagement in the EV Processes, whether as an employee, agent, or an independent contractor of the CA, the CA MUST: